Edmund Colhoun: Personal life

-Colhoun married the former Mary Ann Hays (15 July 1825 – 11 February 1916) in 1845.
-They had four children.
+Colhoun married the former Mary Ann Reed (15 July 1825 – 11 February 1916) in 1845.
+They had three sons and three daughters, four of whom survived him.

-Colhoun died suddenly of heart failure in Washington, D.C., late on the evening of 17 February 1897.
+Colhoun died suddenly of heart failure at his home in Washington, D.C., late on the evening of 17 February 1897.
 He is buried with his wife at Arlington National Cemetery in Arlington, Virginia.

 Namesakes

 Two U.S. Navy destroyers have been named USS Colhoun in Colhoun's honor.